interpretingdl/interpretingdl.github.io/source/_pages/members.md

   overlay_color: "#5e616c"
   overlay_image: /assets/images/network-bw-1.png
 sidebar:
-  - text: "All members of the consortium are actively working on interpretability, but they have come to this topic from very different domains.
-The consortium brings together crucial expertise on methodology, lexical semantics, semantic and syntactic parsing, machine translation, computational phonology, music recommendation, language acquisition and more.
-This will allow us to give different perspectives towards what interpretation of deep learning means in different scenerios and for different goals."
+  nav: nav
 ---

+All members of the network are actively working on interpretability, but they have come to this topic from very different domains.
+The network brings together crucial expertise on methodology, lexical semantics, semantic and syntactic parsing, machine translation, computational phonology, music recommendation, language acquisition and more.
+This will allow us to give different perspectives towards what interpretation of deep learning means in different scenerios and for different goals.

 <img style="float: left; width: 20%; margin-right: 20px; margin-top: 15px; margin-bottom: 5px;" src="../assets/images/jelle2015.jpg">
 **Willem Zuidema** is associate professor of computational linguistics and cognitive science at ILLC (UvA), with a long term interest in the neural basis of language.
 Because of that cognitive interest, was early contributor to deep learning in NLP, with work on neural parsing published as early as 2008 (Borensztajn & Zuidema, 2008, CogSci), and pioneering contributions on tree-shaped neural networks, including the TreeLSTM (Le & Zuidema {% cite le2015 -A %} <!--2015-->, \*SEM; published concurrently with groups from Stanford and Montreal).
 In 2016 he and his students introduced Diagnostic Classification {% cite veldhoen2016 hupkes2018 giulianelli2018 %} <!--(Veldhoen et al., 2016; Hupkes et al 2018; Giulianelli et al. 2018)-->, one of the key _interpretability_ techniques.
 He further performed research on the integration of formal logic and deep learning {% cite veldhoen2017 repplinger2018 mul2019 %} <!--(Veldhoen & Zuidema, 2017; Repplinger, Beinborn & Zuidema, 2018; Mul & Zuidema, 2019)-->.
 Other directly relevant work focuses on other _interpretability techniques_ including Representational Similarity Analysis {% cite abnar2019 %} <!--(Abnar et al., 2019)--> and contextual decomposition (Jumelet et al., 2019).